TheDGOfficial/DarkUtils/README.md

  Automatically run /tip all every 15 minutes taking into account command throttling if you entered a command before it would trigger, and automatically hiding no boosters available to tip responses from the server.
 This is a very simplified version of the AutoTip mod from 1.8.9 that does not connect to an external server and save/send statistics, everything is done locally and no network connections are made.
 ## Welcome Message
  Sends a cool welcome message when you first join a world confirming the mod has been loaded, welcoming you, showing the mod version and providing a quick button in chat to open the mod's settings menu.
+## Disable Useless Block-Hit
+ Disables useless block-hit when you are holding a sword without an ability.
+If you right-click on air or on a block that's not an interaction like opening a chest, the right click is handled to simulate the 1.8 blockhit slowdown in Hypixel and can even lag you back.
+This feature prevents you from rightclicking with a sword that doesn't have an ability and if the click was not on a interaction block or entity/NPC.
+## Disable Cells Alignment
+ Disables using the Cells Alignment ability when right-clicking looking at air or an uninteractable block.
+The click will still go through but not activate the ability when looking at interactable blocks such as chest, lever, beacon, command block (terminal), etc. The click will also go through when looking at an entity/NPC, which still does not activate the ability.
+## Disable Command Confirmation
+ Disables Command Confirmation menu that opens when you click on chat to run a command but the command is invalid or unrecognized client-side.
+This happens when servers forget to send the client all the commands they handle or have registered server-side, or if they use dynamic commands.
+This does not disable the Command Confirmation menu entirely, notably the confirmation menu when running elevated operator commands still appears.
+## Vanilla Mode
+ Automatically and temporarily overrides to disable some of the Visual Tweaks like hiding armor and food bars when you join a Singleplayer world.
+## Laggy Server Detector
+ Shows 30 second TPS Average 30 seconds after joining/changing servers.
+## Rejoin Cooldown Display
+ Displays the time you have to wait until you can rejoin SkyBlock after getting kicked while joining a server (changing island).

 # Foraging
 ## Tree Gift Confirmation